samchopair/vendorportalvendordocs/common/troubleshooting.md

 **Q: What does "Approved" status mean?**

 A: Approved means your batch has been reviewed and accepted by an administrator.
-The products are now ready for synchronization to Catsy.
+The products are now ready for synchronization.

 **Q: What does "Rejected" status mean?**